PayloadSecurity/VxAPI/README.md

 > Using Debian/Ubuntu OS, this can be done by calling `sudo apt-get install python3-pip`.
 It will then be available via `pip3`
 > Using Windows, this can be done automatically when installing `python` (proper checkbox on the installer has to be checked).
 It should be available via `pip`

+Versions
+---

+### V2

+This version has broad support for all capabilities of VxWebService APIv2 and much more.
+New features include:

+- support for APIv2
+- improved application performance
+- unified and simplified CLI schema
+- bulk quick scan and sandbox submissions
+- improved file handling
+- test coverage

+### V1

+That app version is still supported as long as VxWebService supports it API version.
+To use it, please switch to `v1` branch.

 Usage
 ---